wkrzywiec/wkrzywiec.github.io/content/posts/052_events-store-part-1/index.md

     }
 ```

-And the same goes with all other events which either change the status of a delivery or one of its property, for instance adding a tip to a delivery results in changing tip value and overall cost of a delivery:
+The same applies to all other events, which either change the status of a delivery or one of its properties.
+For instance, adding a tip to a delivery results in changing the tip value and the overall cost of the delivery:

 ```java
     public static Delivery from(List<Event> events) {